-In March 2020, the Corporation entered into an agreement with Swysh Inc., an Alberta company ("Swysh") focused on the conduct of specific cannabinoid-based research and development activities and that owns proprietary technology and related intellectual property aimed at providing the basis for creation of topical treatments for a variety of external and internal conditions and ailments, including a number of anti-viral and preventative health-care applications.
+In March 2020, the Corporation entered into an agreement with Swysh Inc. ("Swysh"), an Alberta company controlled by a director of the Corporation, focused on the conduct of specific cannabinoid-based research and development activities and that owns proprietary technology and related intellectual property aimed at providing the basis for creation of topical treatments for a variety of external and internal conditions and ailments, including a number of anti-viral and preventative health-care applications.
 This agreement grants a license to AGBC to deploy the technology for the purpose of completing further research, development, testing and additional validation and establishment of practical applications with a view to commercialization of the technology in the greater region of Asia.

 Asia Green Biotechnology Corp.
 (Formerly Asia Cannabis Corp.)
-Notes to the Condensed Interim Financial Statements For the Three-Month Periods ended March 31, 2020 and 2019 (amounts in Canadian dollars) (unaudited)
+Notes to the Condensed Interim Financial Statements For the Three and Six Months ended June 30, 2020 and 2019 (amounts in Canadian dollars)